benblack769/sysHW3/readme.md

 This interface has an abstract data that the user inputs (user_id_t), that is associated with the policy information.
 The idea is that when the policy decides to delete a value, it returns markers that the cache understands, so that it can then delete the values.
 In my hash table cache, I used pointers to the keys I was storing in my cache.

+On the cache side, the cache keeps track of a bit of abstract data that the policy returns, and interacts with the policy using this bit of data.
+In the LRU, this is a pointer to a link in the bidirectional linked list that forms the LRU.

+If I were to make FILO, I would have a simple queue, and p_info_t would be a pointer to the location of the queue of the item.

+I were to make Evict Largest, I would have p_info_t be a pointer to the location in the heap I use to keep track of the largest.

-It was abstract enough that I could directly test it without dealing with any cache at all (using markers of integers, rather than string pointers).
+It was abstract enough that I could directly test LRU without dealing with any cache at all (using markers of integers, rather than string pointers).